signalwire/digital_employees/README.md

 ## Serverless

+ Serverless examples can be used in the SignalWire dashboard located in the Relay/SWML -> SWML Scripts section.

 * [Flo's_Flowers](https://github.com/signalwire/digital_employees/tree/main/serverless/Flos_Flowers)
   * Send an SMS e-card with an image url to a user's phone number.
 Flo will give four flower options to choose from to send.
 The user can include a message with the flower image.
 * [Weather Bot](https://github.com/signalwire/digital_employees/tree/main/serverless/Weather_Bot)